 How you pay for your transfer is also an important factor to look at when choosing the best way to send money abroad.
 Most providers allow for bank transfers, ACH, and credit/debit card payments.
 There are also country specific payment methods including Google Pay, Apple Pay, and POLi that you can use depending on where you are making your transfer from.

 Much like with payment options, providers also have various payout options including direct-to-bank deposits, mobile transfers, and cash pickups.
-When sending money to recipients without access to formal banking services or when transferring small amounts cash pickups and mobile deposits are most preferred, but be sure to ensure your chosen provider offers both the payment and collection methods you require.
+When sending money to recipients without access to formal banking services or when transferring small amounts, cash pickups and mobile deposits are most preferred, but be sure to ensure your chosen provider offers both the payment and collection methods you require.

 The answer to this question will change depending on the countries involved, and the easiest way to find out the service that works best for you is to use our comparison tool.

 When sending money to the United States, one of the most frequent transfer pairings is from the United Kingdom to the United States, so let’s have a look who gives the best value for transfers between these two countries.

-If you decide to use providers such as InstaReM, TransferWise, or WorldRemit for the same transfer, you’ll notice almost immediately the difference in exchange rates and transfers fees.
+If you decide to use providers such as InstaReM, TransferWise, or WorldRemit for the same transfer, you’ll notice almost immediately the difference in exchange rates and transfer fees.
 Sending through TransferWise will cost you A$6.56 with no exchange rate margin charged.
 WorldRemit charges A$3.99 and a margin of just 0.52%.
 InstaReM charges A$3.50 in transfer fees.

 Finally, let’s look at the fees and exchange rate margins you can expect when transferring money to the United Kingdom from abroad.
 Take an example of a transfer of $1000 to the United Kingdom from the USA.
 If you were to choose a bank such as Bank of America, they will charge you a flat $35 if you are sending money in foreign currency and $45 if your transfer is in USD.
-On top of this, Bank of America applies an exchange rate margin of 3.4%, meaning the total fees and charges you pay on your $1000 transfer is around $70-80..
+On top of this, Bank of America applies an exchange rate margin of 3.4%, meaning the total fees and charges you pay on your $1000 transfer is around $70-80.